 Affordability is not just about being cost-effective; it is about providing quality healthcare on time.
 Irrespective of the funding model, final costs are borne by consumers via higher premiums or taxes.
 Cost-effective treatments can be brought about by eliminating wastages, redundancies and excesses.
 Technology not only reduces the cost of delivery but also helps companies adapt to changing demographics.
 While improving efficiency increases affordability, the prime focus is prevention of diseases themselves.

 Prevention is the future of healthcare.
 The preventive model focuses on the overall well-being of patients, unlike the traditional 'cure' model that focuses only on paying physicians for treating specific illnesses.
 Patient-centric care considers a patient's values, involves her in clinical decisions, and ensures transparency and self-care.
 The shift from the 'cure' model to the 'prevention' model will revolutionize the healthcare sector.

-Infosys believes Affordability, Prevention and Patient-centricity is driveing transformation in healthcare and technology, consequently enhancing the patient’s experience and providing effective care.
+Infosys believes affordability, prevention and patient-centricity are driving transformation in healthcare and technology, consequently enhancing the patient’s experience and providing effective care.

 Social therapy for healthcare